peterzieba/5Vpld/windows-workflow/README.md

 This batch file will perform some basic checks (fitter version, etc.) and will perform simulation only if the corresponding .SI file has been found.

+This batch file will also refuse to run until you replace the installed fitters with those from Atmel Prochip
+* <a href="https://ww1.microchip.com/downloads/en/DeviceDoc/ProChip5.0.1.zip">Download Atmel Prochip from here</a>

 This workflow has been tested to run properly on:
  - Windows XP 32-bit